netzo/fresh-netzo/www/src/docs/introduction/core-concepts.md

 :::

 ::: details Custom theme
-To use a custom theme you can pass a custom [`UserConfig`](https://unocss.dev/config) object to the `unocss` plugin instead.
+To use a custom theme you can pass a custom [`UserConfig`](https://unocss.dev/config) object to the `unocss` module instead.
 This will lose all the benefits of the `presetNetzo`.
 Instead, it is recommended to extend the `presetNetzo` with your own customizations.
 :::

 ### Usage